 My Kids See My Depression Episodes

-Struggling with depression can make even the most simple aspects of life much more strenuous and difficult.
+Struggling with Depression Episodes can make even the most simple aspects of life much more strenuous and difficult.
 Parenting with depression is one of the hardest things you can accomplish because children are impressionable and can pick up on your moods.
 When kids start to understand that something is wrong they might not know what to do or how to handle it.

 Being diagnosed with depression does not mean you can’t be a good parent but it can be more challenging.
 Kids need their parent to be engaged, energetic and patient; things that can be painful to do when you are dealing with an episode of depression.
 When your kids want to play you might feel too lethargic, tearful or hopeless to get involved.